-The Facilitator may provide the parties with reasonable directions to resolve the Complaint, such as setting performance or behavioural expectations and standards in the workplace.
+The facilitator may provide the parties with reasonable directions to resolve the Complaint such as setting performance or behavioural expectations and standards in the workplace.

-During the facilitation process, the facilitator will not make a finding of fact or determination but will instead attempt to resolve the Complaint, through respectful discussion and expectations.
+During the facilitation process the facilitator will not make a finding of fact or determination of wrongdoing but will instead encourage the parties to resolve the Complaint, through respectful discussion.

-4.5.2 Mediation
+4.3.2 Mediation